kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Exiting role	: service-role/lambda_basic_execution

-hit creat lambda button.
+Hit create lambda button.
-In next screen, under function code, choose Code entry type as "Upload a .zip file" Upload greengrassSagemakerInference.zip
+In next screen, under "Function code", choose Code entry type as "Upload a .zip file" and upload your file  "greengrassSagemakerInference.zip" Be sure to upload your version with the changes, not the original file you downloaded.

+Also update the handler section to be:
 Handler	: "greengrassSagemakerInference.function_handler"

 Save lambda by clicking "Save" button on top.